franciskershaw/slice-of-pie/README.md

 ### Strategy Plane

-The **user stories** as detailed above were the first stage of strategising for the project and are at the forefront during every stage of development.
+The **user stories** as detailed above were the first stage of strategising for the project and were at the forefront during every stage of development.
 Features that are not in service of the user stories were not considered during the creation of this project.

 The **focus** of the project is:
 * To create a fully functioning online store that allows the site owner to sell small bespoke tables, on which new products can be added and old products can be removed.